-Healthiest cuisine in the world may sound like a very bold claim but when you look through the list, you’ll realise it’s true!
+The healthiest cuisine in the world may sound like a very bold claim but when you look through the list, you’ll realize it’s true!

 All the cuisines that we’ve listed are incredibly healthy and bursting with flavour.

 Follow us around the globe to see what makes these meals stand out from the rest.

 First up on our list is Meditteranean food.